Beliavsky/Python-scripts-for-Fortran/README.md

 # Python scripts for Fortran
-Python scripts to analyze and reformat Fortran code
+Python scripts to fix, analyze and reformat Fortran code

 `fortran_procedures.py` has the function